the-spyke/undercut/packages/undercut-cli/README.md

 ## Examples

-Pipe data through like you usually do in a shell:
+Pipe data like you usually do in a shell:

 ```sh
 $ cat strings.txt | undercut 'map(s => s.trim())' 'filter(s => s.length > 10)'